cferdinandi/adventure/content/rules.md

 The [downloads section](/downloads) includes printable character sheets to guide you through the process, as well as premade characters.
 You'll reference them throughout the game.

 - **Name & Description.** You can be anyone you want to be in adventure: an elf wizard, a fairy tinkerer, a space cowboy, a dragonfly spy.
 Be anything you want.
-- **Speciality.** Your character may be good at a few things, but they specialize in one: _Strength_, _Agility_, or _Cunning_.
+- **Speciality.** Your character may be good at a few things, but they specialize in one: _Strength_, _Agility_, or _Wisdom_.
 The thing you specialize in will help you complete certain types of tasks.
 	+ _Strength._ Athletics, Intimidation, Feats of Strength
 	+ _Agility._ Acrobatics, Speed, Stealth, Slight of Hand
 	+ _Wisdom._ Perceiving, Knowing, Figuring Things Out